Farmhouse Virtual Staging

 What Is Farmhouse Virtual Staging?

 Farmhouse virtual staging draws from the American country home tradition: warm natural wood, wrought-iron fixtures, linen and cotton textiles, woven baskets, and a palette of creams, whites, sage greens, and warm browns.
-The style communicates comfort, family, and hospitality in a way that resonates deeply with the largest segment of American homebuyers.
+The style is useful when you need to test whether a room can support a warmer, more rustic direction.

 Key Design Elements